This post may contain affiliate links. Please read my disclosure.

 Stove Top

-- In large dutch oven, add chicken broth, coconut milk, soy sauce, peanut butter, curry paste, fish sauce, honey, sesame oil, chicken, peppers, ginger and garlic.
+- In large dutch oven, add chicken broth, coconut milk, peanut butter, soy sauce, curry paste, fish sauce, honey, sesame oil, chicken, peppers, ginger and garlic.
 Set over medium heat and bring to simmer.
 Reduce to medium-low and simmer for 15 minutes or until chicken is cooked through.
 Once done, shred chicken.

 - Bring soup to boil and stir in noodles, lime juice, kale and cilantro.
 Let sit for 5 minutes or until noodles are soft.
 Serve immediately and top with peanuts.